 Almost Recommended Tablets - Quick reviews of the Samsung Note, Google Nexus, and the aging BlackBerry Playbook...

-This year, there really are quite a large number of tablets available, and while the page of recommended slates includes those with slightly better all round capabilities, there are plenty of good reasons to buy devices which didn't quite make it to that list.
+Now that there really are quite a large number of tablets available, and while the page of recommended slates includes those with slightly better all round capabilities, there are plenty of good reasons to buy devices which didn't quite make it to that list.
 Check out what we've listed below.
-In many cases there's an idea of the particular selling point that might make the model here than one that is best for you.
+In many cases there's an idea of the particular selling point that might make the model here the one that is best for you.

 As with those on the main list, these too are grouped according to their form and function so you can compare them side-by-side...